covjson/cookbook/first-result.md

 - Since a Coverage can contain multiple parameters, we had to invent a short unique name for our single air temperature parameter, here `temperature`.
 - The `profile` property of the Coverage object has the value `GridCoverage`.
 This built-in profile enforces that the domain must have a `Grid` profile, and that each NdArray object must use a defined axis order of y-x.
 The `Grid` profile also supports an optional vertical and time axis with names `z` and `t`, respectively.
 If all axes were used, then the NdArray axis order would be prescribed as t-z-y-x.

 And we're done!
-There is a lot more to explore, however, for the time being just head over to the playground and try to experiment a bit by changing the values see what happens.
+There is a lot more to explore, however, for the time being just head over to the playground and try to experiment a bit by changing the values and see what happens.